 Uber finally addressed its latest controversy -- but don't expect it to offer any apologies.
 The New York Times last week reported Uber's use of Greyball, an internal tool meant to determine if the ...

-Uber is dismantling a secret weapon it used against local regulators who have been trying to curtail or shut down its ride-hailing service in some cities around the world.
-The about-face announced ...
+SAN FRANCISCO (AP) — Uber has been wielding a secret weapon to thwart authorities who have been trying to curtail or shut down its ride-hailing service in cities around the world.
+The program included ...